silviapoletti/Fraud-Detection-Machine-Learning-Strategies/README.md

 # Feed-forward neural networks classifiers

-A feed-forward NN with one hidden layer and Dropout has been compared to a similar architecture using embedding layers, which consider extra categorical inputs, namely the raw terminal id and the day of the week.
+A **feed-forward NN** with one hidden layer and Dropout has been compared to a similar architecture using **embedding layers**, which consider extra categorical inputs, namely the raw terminal id and the day of the week.
 Indeed, embedding layers learn a representation of each modality of the categorical variable in a continuous vector space of dimension $k$, chosen by the user.
 Note that learning an embedding of dimension $k$ for a categorical feature is computationally equivalent to learning a classical fully connected layer that takes as input the one-hot encoding of the feature and outputs $k$ neurons.

 The following graphs show how the performance metric changes according to the NN hyper-parameter values (for each parameter under consideration, the other parameters are fixed to epochs=20, batch_size=64, dropout=0.2).
 <p align="center">